 We are now embarking on the next stage of transformation in the region.
 In March 2020 we agreed our first devolution deal with government, granting us greater influence over investment in skills, transport, housing and business support.
 It will also give us local control over at least £1.8 billion to spend on the things that matter to the people of West Yorkshire.

-In May 2021 residents will elect the first West Yorkshire Mayor.
-The Mayor will chair the Combined Authority and become a new figurehead for the region, championing it with Government and the rest of the world.
-Most importantly the mayor will ensure that the Combined Authority is directly accountable to the people whose decisions it affects the most and will ensure that the priorities of residents are reflected in the decisions we make.
+In May 2021 residents elected the first West Yorkshire Mayor, Tracy Brabin.
+The Mayor chairs the Combined Authority and is a new figurehead for the region, championing it with Government and the rest of the world.
+Most importantly the mayor ensures that the Combined Authority is directly accountable to the people whose decisions it affects the most and that the priorities of residents are reflected in the decisions we make.

 As we embark on the next stage of transformation in the region, we will ensure that all of our policies and investment decisions meet at least one of our five priorities.
 The successful implementation of the Strategic Economic Framework over the course of the next decade will ensure that our vision for West Yorkshire becomes a reality for more and more people.